-I am a Ph.D. student in Computer Science in the School of Computing, Informatics, and Decision Systems Engineering at Arizona State University.
-I am a member of the Autonomous Agents and Intelligent Robots (AAIR) research group, advised by Dr. Siddharth Srivastava.
-I research key Artificial Intelligence principles to help build efficient systems that can reason about, plan, and act under uncertainty.
+I’m a Ph.D. student in Computer Science advised by Dr. Siddharth Srivastava in the School of Computing and Augmented Intelligence at Arizona State University.
+I’m a member of the Autonomous Agents and Intelligent Robots (AAIR) research group.
+I primarily research key Artificial Intelligence principles to help build efficient autonomous sequential decision-making systems.
+My current research focuses on synthesizing abstractions for transfer in planning and reinforcement learning.

 Ph.D. in Computer Science, 2020 - present